 - 1. The eight (8) hours per month may be either volunteer work or self-sufficiency program activity, or a combination of the two. - 2.
-At least eight (8) hours of activity must be performed each month.
-An individual may not skip a month and then double up the following month, unless special circumstances warrant special consideration.
-The housing authority will make the determination of whether to allow or disallow a deviation from the schedule based on a family's written request. - 3.
-Family obligation: - At lease execution, all adult members (18 or older) of a public housing resident family must: - Sign a certification (Attachment A) that they have received and read this policy and understand that if they are not exempt, failure to comply with the community service requirement will result in a nonrenewal of their lease; and - Declare if they are exempt.
+At least eight (8) hours of activity must be performed each month, or may be aggregated across a year.
+Any blocking of hours is acceptable as long as 96 hours is completed by each annual certification of compliance.

+3. Family obligation:

+- At lease execution, all adult members (18 or older) of a public housing resident family must: - Sign a certification (Attachment A) that they have received and read this policy and understand that if they are not exempt, failure to comply with the community service requirement will result in a nonrenewal of their lease; and - Declare if they are exempt.
 If exempt, they must complete the Exemption Form (Exhibit 11-3) and provide documentation of the exemption. - Upon written notice from the PHA, nonexempt family members must present complete documentation of activities performed during the applicable lease term.
-This documentation will include places for signatures of supervisors, instructors, or counselors, certifying to the number of hours contributed. - If a family member is found to be noncompliant at the end of the 12-month lease term, he or she, and the head of household, will be required to sign an agreement with the housing authority to make up the deficient hours over the next twelve (12) month period, or the lease will be terminated. - 4.
-Change in exempt status: - If, during the twelve (12) month lease period, a nonexempt person becomes exempt, it is his or her responsibility to report this to the PHA and provide documentation of exempt status. - If, during the twelve (12) month lease period, an exempt person becomes nonexempt, it is his or her responsibility to report this to the PHA.
-Upon receipt of this information the PHA will provide the person with the appropriate documentation form(s) and a list of agencies in the community that provide volunteer and/or training opportunities.
+This documentation will include places for signatures of supervisors, instructors, or counselors, certifying the number of hours. - If a family member is found to be noncompliant at the end of the 12-month lease term, he or she, and the head of household, will be required to sign an agreement with the housing authority to make up the deficient hours over the next twelve (12) month period, or the lease will be terminated. - At annual reexamination, the family must also sign a certification certifying that they understand the community service requirement.